 Employee competence at RSU Santosa Hospital Bandung Central is generally considered quite in accordance with the competencies possessed by employees in terms of motives, personal character, self-concept and knowledge according to employee responses at a good stage.
 Thus, employee competence is high, but there are several things that need to be considered, namely the applicable value system is sometimes ignored (lack of providing fast service) and is less responsive in responding to all information received, so it is better for the RSU Santosa Hospital Bandung Central to improve employee competence both through education, skills and training.
-The motivation of employees of RSU Santosa Hospital Bandung Central at this time on average shows that it is in a fairly high state, in the sense that the current working conditions are sufficiently supportive of employee performance, but there are still some respondents who are less motivated in terms of health insurance provided inadequately and rarely given bonuses, even though there are employees who excel or there are important events.
+The motivation of employees of RSU Santosa Hospital Bandung Central at this time on average shows that it is in a fairly high state, in the sense that the current working conditions are sufficient to meet their needs in terms of motives, expectations and incentives so that they are sufficiently supportive of employee performance, but there are still some respondents who are less motivated in terms of health insurance provided inadequately and rarely given bonuses, even though there are employees who excel or there are important events.